BastilleBSD/bastille/docs/chapters/networking.rst

   it stops.

-* Alias mode: For classic/standard jails that use an IP that is accessible within your local subnet (alias mode) bastille will add the IP to the specified interface as an alias.
+* Alias mode: For classic/standard jails that use an IP that is accessible within your local subnet (alias mode) Bastille will add the IP to the specified interface as an alias.

-* NAT mode: For classic/standard jails that use an IP not reachable in you local subnet, bastille will add the IP to the specified interface as an alias, and additionally add it the the pf firewall table to allow the jail outbound access.
-If you do not specify an interface, Bastille will assume you have run the ``bastille setup`` command and will attemplt to use ``bastille0`` (which is created using the setup command) as it's interface.
+* NAT mode: For classic/standard jails that use an IP not reachable in your local subnet, Bastille will add the IP to the specified interface as an alias, and additionally, add it to the pf firewall table (if available) to allow the jail outbound access.
+If you do not specify an interface, Bastille will assume you have run the ``bastille setup`` command and will attempt to use ``bastille0`` (which is created using the setup command) as its interface.
 If you have not run ``bastille setup`` and do not specify an interface, Bastille will error.

 * Inherit mode: For classic/standard jails that are set to ``inherit`` or